techpark-119/EduCommand/README.md

-# The-Ultimate-Project
+# EduPortal

-This is our ultimate project.
+This is our group's official project.
+Let us know about any errors or bugs that you encountered.